Mapping the human brain - a guide to the Brain Atlas

 The Human Protein Atlas (HPA) is a public online database that provides an integrated overview of protein expression and location in all major human organ and tissue types.
 Within this portal, you can now access the Brain Atlas where a similar approach (the combination of transcriptomic data and antibody-based protein profiling) is used to provide a comprehensive overview of protein expression in the main anatomical structures of the mammalian brains.

-The information in the Brain Atlas database read well, are well-illustrated, and have useful reference sections.
+The information in the Brain Atlas database read well, is well-illustrated, and has useful reference sections.
 Neurons can be categorized according to a variety of features, such as their size, shape, or location in the brain.
 Serial sections of the mouse brain provide a full overview for a selection of over 250 targets, available as an online virtual microscope of high-resolution images.
 You can also see which commercial antibodies have been used to produce the staining.

 An innovative way to look at the brain